Mathephor-CeJi/mathephor-ceji.github.io/index.md

 I work on mathematical physics, with an emphasis on algebraic geometry and integrable systems.

+I am currently on the job market (25-26 academic year).

 My name in Chinese character is 季 策 (Ji, Ce).
 For non-native speaker in Chinese: please feel free to pronounce my name as you think how it should be pronounced :)